patilrohit1964/Gmail-Clone/client/README.md

 <div style="margin:12px 0px">
     <h2>Overview</h2>
     <p>TGmail Clone is a web-based email application that mimics the core functionalities of Google's Gmail.
-This project demonstrates a comprehensive implementation of modern web technologies to create a user-friendly, responsive, and functional email client.
+This project demonstrates a comphensive implementation of modern web technologies to create a user-friendly, responsive, and functional email client.
 It includes features such as sending and receiving emails, organizing messages, and user authentication.</p>
 </div>
 <hr/>
 <div>